 Certification from an accredited national certification organization is the final step in the career path as a hospice nurse practitioner.
 The Hospice and Palliative Credentialing Center (HPCC) offers several certification options.
 Another recognized credentialing body is the National Hospice and Palliative Care Organization (NHPCO).

-What are the salary and job outlooks for hospice nurse practitioners?
+What is the salary and job outlook for hospice nurse practitioners?